hoangduytran/blender-manual/manual/render/cycles/render_settings/sampling.rst

 .. _bpy.types.CyclesRenderSettings.use_surface_guiding:

 Surface
-   Enable path guiding for the diffuse component of surfaces.
+   Enable path guiding for the diffuse and glossy components of surfaces.

 .. _bpy.types.CyclesRenderSettings.use_volume_guiding: